Lucasmercado101/Brief/backend/dev.md

 ### To access db with psql

-- `psql -U postgres` in the docker container console
+- `psql -U postgres -d mydb` in the docker container console
-- \connect mydb